bitcraze/bitcraze-website/src/applications/autonomous-systems.md

         <li>Onboard autonomy using embedded AI and edge computing frameworks.</li>
         <li>Cooperative autonomy where multiple drones coordinate tasks through distributed communication.</li>
         <li>System identification and modeling for dynamic system analysis and validation.</li>
+        <li>Fault detection and resilient autonomy to evaluate system behavior under failures,and unexpected environmental conditions.</li>
       </ul>
+      <p>Each experiment can be fully instrumented, logged, and reproduced.
+The open architecture allows integration with ROS, Python, MATLAB, and other research tools, ensuring smooth transitions between simulation environments and hardware testing.</p>
     </div>
   </div>
 </div>